oracle/graal/truffle/docs/README.md

 Start with looking at the [TruffleLanguage](http://www.graalvm.org/truffle/javadoc/com/oracle/truffle/api/TruffleLanguage.html) class, which one should subclass to start developing a language.
 Truffle comes prebuilt with the GraalVM compiler and several language implementations as part of GraalVM.

-A good way to start implementing your language with the Truffle framework is to fork the [SimpleLanguage](https://github.com/graalvm/simplelanguage) project and start hacking.
+A good way to start implementing your language with Truffle is to fork the [SimpleLanguage](https://github.com/graalvm/simplelanguage) project and start hacking.
 SimpleLanguage is a relatively small language implementation, well-documented, and designed to demonstrate most of the Truffle features.
 You could also try by looking at code in one of the existing open source languages [implementations and experiments](./Languages.md).